 If you are struggling to overcome loneliness, like millions of people, you may think there is no hope.
 But there is.
 No matter where you are, if you will take one simple, easy step, you’ll feel less lonely and more connected right now.

-You can decrease your depression and fear of the future, by reading my very brief article on how to overcome loneliness.
+You can decrease your depression and fear of the future, by applying the steps presented in this brief article on how to overcome loneliness.

-While there are many ways to stop being lonely, one of the most effective is to increase the amount of time you spend observing and paying attention to wildlife.
-Yes, a pet pig, dog or cat will make you feel less lonely, but I’m talking about finding and observing wild animals – animals you may be too busy to notice.
+While there are many ways to stop being lonely, one of the most effective is to increase the amount of time you spend in nature, observing and paying attention to wildlife.
+Yes, a pet pig, dog or cat will make you feel less lonely, too, but I’m talking about finding and observing wild animals – animals you may be too busy to notice.
+It's all about learning to seek and find the beautiful and intriguing ways of nature that are hiding right under your nose.

 How It Works

 When you stop to notice the birds playing in the cherry bush in the yard, or the rabbits hopping about at the park, something wonderful happens in your brain.
 For one thing, endorphins are released to lift your mood and fill you with a sense of wonder.
-Animals are fascinating to watch.
+But don't just glance and look away!
+Watch and concentrate.
+Animals are fascinating to observe.
 Often comical and always interesting, they can bring smiles and laughs to our faces, and tears to our eyes, which helps us to overcome loneliness.

 Just take a look at some of the benefits of observing animals: